marksikaundi/30DaysOfDeepLearning/06/Introduction.md

-Let's go through the steps to implement a logistic regression model using Scikit-Learn and evaluate its performance.
+Basic steps to implement a Logistic Regression model using Scikit-Learn and evaluate its performance.
 We'll use a simple dataset for this purpose, such as the Iris dataset, which is commonly used for classification tasks.

 ### Step 1: Import Libraries